Mission Statement

 Geoffrey.Bowman@sgv.csarts.net

 Geoff Bowman earned his bachelor of history from the University of California, Riverside and his credential from Brandman University.
 He has taught Social Studies for grades 8-12 at New Vista School and Palisades Charter High School.
 While at PCHS, Mr. Bowman also taught a “Virtual Academy” for college preparatory and Advanced Placement Social Studies courses.
 Mr. Bowman has helped to establish a strong CSArts-SGV school culture as a member of the founding team of 2017.
-Mr. Bowman teaches Early World History and Sociology.
+Mr. Bowman teaches various history classes and Sociology.

 Brian Chi